arthurgeek/dotvim/README.markdown

 ## Install all plugins

-To install plugins, open vim and type `:BundleInstall`.
+To install plugins, open vim and type `:PluginInstall`.

 ### Command-T Installation